zlckanata/cs231n/README.md

 # hello-world
-This is my hello-world reposity
+This is my hello-world reposity.